nguyetha79/Twitter-Hate-Speech-Detection/README.md

     - `numpy`: a fundamental library used for tasks involving arrays and matrices

-    - `pandas`: a powerful library for data manipulation and analysis called.
+    - `pandas`: a powerful library for data manipulation and analysis

 ```python
 from datasets import load_dataset